Revolutionizing Your Application

 Let's break down this command:

-• The URLs should be updated to match your domain.
+sets an environment variable during the build process. - The URLs should be updated to match your domain.

-• The User Pools ID and Client ID should be filled with your Cognito details.
+is used to set the AWS region dynamically.- The User Pools ID and Client ID should be filled with your Cognito details.

-• -t frontend-react-js tags the image for easy reference.
+tags the image for easy reference.-f Dockerfile.prod

-• -f Dockerfile.prod specifies the production Dockerfile to use.
+specifies the production Dockerfile to use.

 Streamlining ECS Services for Full-Stack App Deployment